See My City – Visit Haarlem with kids

 What are your favourite things to do in Haarlem as a family?

 My favourite place to go with our little boy is the dunes area, especially a dune lake called ’t Wed in National Park Zuid Kennemerland.
 It’s about 20 minutes by bike from where we live.
 We also love to go to the beach, but the dunes are the absolute best place for running, climbing and playing.
-In the city, we often visit the playground Het Paradijsje (little paradise) of go for lunch at Meneer Paprika, where they have wooden train tracks to play with.
+In the city, we often visit the playground Het Paradijsje (little paradise) to go for lunch at Meneer Paprika, where they have wooden train tracks to play with.
 Haarlem also has some great petting zoos, which are always a hit with our little boy.

 What is your region famous for?